FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/ssp.md

 ## Writing the SSP

-The SSP includes general information about the CSO (e.g., FIPS 199 categorization, service model, deployment model) as well as detailed descriptions of the CSO’s function, system architecture, authorization boundary, data flows, interconnections, leveraged external services, and use of cryptographic modules.
+The SSP includes general information about the CSO (e.g., FIPS 199 categorization, service model, deployment model) as well as detailed descriptions of the CSO's function, system architecture, authorization boundary, data flows, interconnections, leveraged external services, and use of cryptographic modules.
 Each section includes instructional text describing the level of detail that is required.
 Failure to follow these instructions will slow down the review and extend the authorization timeline.

 ## Define the Authorization Boundary and Data Flows